How to track expenses for a small business

 This is the golden rule of tracking expenses.
 All of your purchases should come with a receipt of some description, and keeping a record of these receipts will make tracking expenses much easier.
 Even if you get a paper receipt when you keep digital records, financial software tools like Countingup include receipt capture tools that let you keep a digital copy.

-Create a business current account
+Create a business account

-Having a business current account means that all of your business-related money can be kept separate from your personal funds.
+Having a business account means that all of your business-related money can be kept separate from your personal funds.
 It also means that you’ll have an easier time tracking your business expenses, as you’ll have a separate transaction history for your business account.

 Having a business account is also useful as you can easily connect it to any financial management software you might use.
-For instance, Countingup is a business current account with built-in accounting software.
+For instance, Countingup is a business account with built-in accounting software.
 It has special features to help with tracking expenses, automatically categorising them into HMRC-approved categories, and the ability to capture and record receipts digitally.

 Review and categorise expenses regularly